Xenohormone: Endocrinology

-When present in excessive amounts within the human body, xenohormones can cause a host of health issues due to their disruption of the endocrine system.
-The name given to these exogenous (coming from an external source) hormones is “endocrine disruptors,” due to their tendency to mimic the behaviors of naturally produced bodily hormones.
-The negative effects of excessive xenoestrogen involve a long list of developmental abnormalities, especially when the exposure occurs during a critical postnatal period.
-When high levels of xenoestrogen are experienced shortly after birth, “urogenital tract and nervous system development” are hindered, as they are known to be “especially sensitive to hormonal disruption.”
-When exposure occurs during this early stage of life, these effects tend to be permanent.
+When present in excessive amounts in the human body, xenohormones can cause a host of health issues due to their disruption of the endocrine system.
+The name given to these exogenous (coming from an external source) hormones is endocrine disruptors, due to their tendency to mimic the behaviors of naturally produced bodily hormones.
+Endocrine disruptors have also been found to affect the levels and behaviors of a number of other bodily hormones.
+Because of this, it is difficult to establish a definitive relationship between xenohormones and health problems, making effects hard to predict.